ustas-eth/daily-glider/articles/contracts/README.md

 ```

-Check a contract from the result: https://gist.github.com/ustas-eth/ff309a6a07b56fee0fda4e68caf1bb47
+Check the first contract from the result: https://gist.github.com/ustas-eth/ff309a6a07b56fee0fda4e68caf1bb47

 The pragma version is 0.8.1, and it has a struct with the name `Config`, too, just as requested: